-You can, of course, always delete games from DOS.
-These game files are listed under their save name with the three letter suffix .ROR.
-See your DOS manual for specific instructions on using DOS.
+You can of course always delete games from DOS.
+These game files are listed under their save name with the three letter suffix ROR.
+See you DOS manual for specific instructions on using DOS.

 SOUND - toggles sound on and off.
-The <Ctrl> keys will also toggle the sound.
+The ,Ctrl> key will also toggle the sound.

-GUIT - exits the game.
+QUIT - exits the game